Wood-decay fungus: Evolution

 Insight on the evolutionary development of white-rot fungi comes from the evolution of lignin catabolism.
 Lignin is a precursor to the development of coal.
 During the Carboniferous (360-300 mya) and Permian (300-250 mya) there was a very high carbon accumulation.
 However, near the end of the Permian there was a sharp decline in carbon accumulation.
 White-rot fungi and their ability to cleave lignin evolved at the end of the Permian period.
 Researchers attempted to reconstruct the evolution of saprotrophic capabilities.
 Results suggested that white-rot saprotrophs were the common ancestors of brown-rot fungi and ectomycorrhiza (ECM), but that in the latter two groups genes coding for PODs were lost.

-To gain insight on the evolution of lignolytic peroxidases, researchers resurrected ancestral lignolytic peroxidases from the Polyporales, a basidiomycete order that emerged 150mya, and analyzed the lineage from that ancestor to the modern P. chrysosporium.
+To gain insight on the evolution of lignolytic peroxidases, researchers resurrected ancestral lignolytic peroxidases from the Polyporales, a basidiomycete order that emerged 150 mya, and analyzed the lineage from that ancestor to the modern P. chrysosporium.
 One of the major findings was that ancestral versatile peroxidase (AVP) was not capable of functioning efficiently at low pH, a characteristic associated with modern LiPs.
 Findings also suggested that AVP possessed a much wider substrate specificity, the loss of which being an evolutionary cost of developing further specificity.

 Early peroxidases were unable to directly degrade lignin and relied on metal cations to separate phenol groups.
 Only later would peroxidases acquire the ability use a tryptophanyl radical, interacting with a bulky polymer at the surface of the peroxidase, to attack non-phenolic lignin.
 These findings highlight the importance of taking plant evolution into account when analyzing the evolution of white-rot fungus.
 Researchers note that plant cell walls have been steadily increasing and show evidence of convergent evolution.
 White-rot PODs also demonstrated convergent evolution.
 As plant cell walls have become more efficient, so have the peroxidases that destroy them.